wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-changenotifications-trackchanges/includes/2-graph-overview-create-app.md

 The development experience for creating an app that receives change notifications can be challenging because you do have to stand up a well-known and accessible HTTPS secured endpoint to receive the notifications.

 A free tool, [ngrok](https://ngrok.com) simplifies the developer experience.
 It creates a temporary well-known endpoint that redirects to your developer environment.
 Once you start your local web server to host your application, you start ngrok in a separate process.
 Ngrok creates a public HTTPS secured endpoint that points to our local web server.
-Once both are running, Microsoft Graph will be able to submit HTTP POST requests to the Ngrok URL, which will be routed down to our local web server.
+Once both are running, Microsoft Graph can submit HTTP POST requests to the Ngrok URL, which will be routed down to our local web server.

 ## Summary